JacquelynGarcia/RecipeAnalysis/README.md

 We ran another permutation test and found an observed test statistic of **0.41**, with a **p-value of 0.0**.
 This result suggests that the missingness in `average_rating` is also dependent on the number of ingredients.

 ### Conclusion
 From our analyses, the missingness in `average_rating` is influenced by both the `calories` and `n_ingredients` of a recipe.
-This dependency suggests that there are underlying patterns in user behavior that drive the likelihood of submitting a rating for specific types of recipes.
+This suggests that there are underlying patterns in user behavior that drive the likelihood of submitting a rating for specific types of recipes.

 ---